 The Afghanistan war is now the longest running war in United States history.
-It is also an unwinnable war that is costing more than $100 billion dollars per year at a time when we are borrowing 40 cents of every dollar we spend.
+It is also an unwinnable war that has taken over 2,300 service members’ lives and cost taxpayers over $708 billion.
+Some economists estimate that the costs of the wars in Iraq and Afghanistan to taxpayers will be as high as $4-$6 trillion.
 In the wake of the September 11th attacks, the United States went into Afghanistan to eliminate a glaring threat to our national security: the safe haven and protection provided for Osama Bin Laden and al Qaeda by the ruling Taliban.
-Intelligence officials now estimate that there are fewer than 100 al Qaeda members left in Afghanistan.
-Speier believes the killing of Bin Laden in Pakistan by our talented and brave Navy SEAL troops was a moment of great success for our military and for the country.
+The commander of allied forces in Afghanistan estimated in 2013 that there were fewer than 75 al Qaeda members left in Afghanistan.
+Congresswoman Speier believes the killing of Bin Laden in Pakistan by our talented and brave Navy SEAL troops was a moment of great success for our military and for the country.

 Congresswoman Speier believes that now is the time to bring our troops home and focus on more targeted, strategic operations to root out enemies who threaten to carry out terrorist attacks.
 To that end, she is a co-sponsor of H.R.
 200, which would limit further funding only to the efforts necessary to bring our troops safely home.
 Congresswoman Speier has consistently voted in favor of amendments on the House floor that would require President Obama to submit a plan to Congress outlining the timetable for withdrawing U.S. troops from Afghanistan.
 These amendments would have required the President to begin the withdrawal of U.S. troops from Afghanistan by July of 2011, as the President had originally proposed.